jamesmintram/jimzos/README.md

 # jimzos

+Cleanup
+- Prekernel: Load kernel elf, enable MMU, jump to kernel main
-Move StackFrame and hardware dependent context switching into aarch Single threaded spinlock
+- Move StackFrame and hardware dependent context switching into aarch
-- Build an auto-release mechanism?
-- Detect context switch when spinlock held (panic)
-- Recursive spinlock?
-(Counter?)
-- Save, Disable + Restore interrupts

 Proper init of the Kernel Allocator
 How is the Kernel Allocator used?
 Globally accessible?
 USE A BIG KERNEL LOCK!